 Ingredient Notes:

-- Rice: I use brown rice but white rice is fine here too.
-You could even use a quick-cook rice if you prefer.
+Rice: I use brown rice but white rice is fine here too.
+You could even use a quick-cook rice if you prefer to make this even quicker.

-- Beans: Black beans are our go-to but you could substitute pinto beans if you prefer.
+Beans: Black beans are our go-to but you could substitute pinto beans if you like.
 Kidney beans would also work here.

 See, it's very flexible and very forgiving.